Moataz84/Moataz84/README.md

 I'm Moataz Ghazy, a passionate web developer.

-- I do full stack web development using the MERN stack in Next JS.
+- I do full stack web development in Node JS.
+- Sometimes I use the MERN stack, Next JS, or just Express JS.
-- Sometimes I develop software in Python.
+- I also develop software in Python.

 <br>